josheverett/iseentit/README.md

 ## TODOs

-* Better content type handling for IMDB (must use scraping a la Rotten Tomatoes).
 * Support text-based filmography lists (needs a mini UI treatment).
 * Options page: Data import/export (CSV).
 * Options page: Basic stats such as counts of seent and rated.